sabzco/kubit-docs/docs/en/iaas/floating-ips.md

 - Click on the **Assign New Floating IP option**.
 - In the opened dialog, enter a **valid and unique name**.
 - Then, click on **Allocate Floating IP**.
 A **job** related to the floating IP assignment will be created, showing the status of the request.
-- After the successful completion of the task, you can start using your new floating IP.
+- After the successful completion of the job, you can start using your new floating IP.
   ![Floating IP: new btn](new-floating-ips-btn.png)
   ![Floating IP: assign new](assign-new-floating-ip.png)